-With this ring we face the challenge not only of capturing their story in a unique piece, but of doing it in a way that faithfully represents the ethics and ideals under which this couple lives.
+With this ring we face the challenge not only of capturing their story in a unique piece, but of doing it in a way that faithfully represents the ethics and ideals by which this couple lives.

-Their engagement ring, which is one of our most detailed designs to date, is filled with symbols from their history: a spiraling filigree evokes joy like sparkling water from a fountain (an important symbol to them); organic and natural textures are present as a metaphor for symbiosis: when two organisms work together, complementing each other to be a strong team.
+Their engagement ring, which is one of our most detailed designs to date, is packed with symbols from their history: a spiraling filigree evokes joy like sparkling water from a fountain (an important symbol to them); organic and natural textures are present as a metaphor for symbiosis: when two organisms work together, complementing each other to be a strong team.

-The general shape is inspired by the air routes that exist between France, Paraguay and California, alluding both to its origins and to its passion for travel and knowing the world.
+The general shape is inspired by the air routes that exist between France, Paraguay and California, alluding to both its origins and its passion for travel and knowing the world.
 There is also, under the stone, a small drop that "falls" inside the ring, a metaphor for water, the element of life, the one that creates worlds and keeps them alive.

-Congratulations Chris & Naty!
+Congratulations Chris & Naty! .

 Do you also want to create a personalized jewel?